tobeore/tobeore/README.md

 *I write code that listens.*
 *I build systems that respond.*
-*I design intelligence that leaves the screen — and enters the world.*
+*I design intelligence that leaves the screen and enters the world.*

 <br/>

-*Not artificial for the sake of it — but intelligent where it counts.*
+*Not artificial for the sake of it but intelligent where it counts.*

 <br/>

-⭐ **If you're building something meaningful — or thinking about it — we'll get along just fine.**
+⭐ **If you're building something meaningful or thinking about it, we'll get along just fine.**

 <br/>